jquinss/SampleMailer/README.md

 Alternatively, you can directly use the samplemailer.jar located at the out/artifacts/samplemailer_jar directory.

 ## Features
-* Users can send emails by customising different fields (From, Mail from, To, CC, BCC, Subject, Body)
+* Users can send emails by customising different fields (From, Mail from, To, CC, BCC, Subject, Body).
 * Users can send attachments.
 * Users can create email templates so they can be saved and retrieved at a later time.
 * Users can select the number of emails to be sent at once and also modify the delay between each email.